-- Value of life insurance if death benefit is $1,500 or less.
-If the death benefit does exceed $1,500, then the cash value in these policies is countable.
+- Value of life insurance if face value is totals $1,500 or less.
+If the face value does exceed $1,500, then the cash value in these policies is countable.

 All other assets are generally non-exempt, and are countable.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is one of those assets listed above as exempt.
 This includes:

 - Cash, savings, and checking accounts, credit union share and draft accounts.

 - Certificates of deposit.

 - U.S. Savings Bonds.

 - Individual Retirement Accounts (IRA), Keogh plans, 401(k), 403(b) of the spouse in the nursing home.
 (Exempt for the community spouse in Kansas.)

 - Prepaid funeral contracts which can be canceled.